Categories

 News News & Events Previous Talks and Outings

-Society Talks: Mary of Guelders, (Queen of James II) and her connections to the Trinity Church in Edinburgh
+Society Talk Summary: Mary of Guelders, (Queen of James II) and her connections to the Trinity Church in Edinburgh

 A talk by Dr Amy Hayes on Mary of Guelders, (Queen of James II) and her connections to the Trinity Church in Edinburgh was held on 19th October 2023 at the West Church, Haddington.